vishal-rajpoot/Monorepo-lerna-project/README.md

 # Started this project using monorepo

 There are 2 different projects in a single monorepo.
-We can use `common` repo components in `frontend` repo also
+We can use `common` repo's components in `frontend` repo also vice versa.